-NYT: Trump called for Mueller's firing in June 2017
+Trump called for Mueller's firing in June 2017, source says

-(CNN)President Donald Trump called for special counsel Robert Mueller's firing last June, The New York Times reported Thursday evening, citing four people told of the matter.
+(CNN)President Donald Trump called for special counsel Robert Mueller's firing last June, according to one person familiar with the matter.

-But the President never went through with the order, according to the Times report, because White House counsel Don McGahn threatened to quit instead of carrying out the order.
+White House counsel Don McGahn refused to order the Justice Department to fire Mueller because he disagreed with the President's reasoning, the source said.
+However, according to the source, McGahn did not threaten to resign directly to the President.

-Just a month prior, in May, Trump had fired former FBI director James Comey.
+The New York Times was first to report that Trump called for Mueller's departure in June 2017.

 "We decline to comment out of respect for the Office of the Special Counsel and its process," White House lawyer Ty Cobb told CNN.